 I need information about...

 Chemotherapy is a way of treating disease with medicine.
-It may be given as a single medication or a combination.
+It may be given as a single medicine or a combination.
 There are many chemotherapy medicines and combinations.
 It may be used alone or along with surgery or radiation therapy.
 Knowing what chemotherapy does, how it is given, and how to cope with possible side effects can be helpful.